arun-dhanjal/the_cube_review/README.md

 * Including appropriate aria labelling and alt tags.

-A couple of noteworthy changes that were made in resonse to accessibility checks:
+A couple of noteworthy changes that were made in response to accessibility checks:

-* The chosen colourscheme of shades of red with white text on the buttons, although still persisting, initially caused some issues with contrast.
+* The chosen colour scheme of shades of red with white text on the buttons, although still persisting, initially caused some issues with contrast.
 The original red colour for buttons was just short of the contrast criteria (4.5) and so a slight adjustment had to be made.
-Luckily, the adjustment had very little impact on the design and theme,however the contrast issue has now been addressed, allowing a wide base of users to be able to access the site.
+Luckily, the adjustment had very little impact on the design and theme, however, the contrast issue has now been addressed, allowing a wide base of users to be able to access the site.

 * Similarly, the design of pending content caused some contrast issues.
 Initially a case of greying out the text and adding a very light red Pending approval text tag, this combination of colours did not pass contrast checks and so other options had to be considered.
 The intention was to keep things in line with the theme, but also ensure that it was very obvious when something was pending approval.
 After some experimentation, the final light yellow background and blue pending text was settled on, as this ensures a pass on contrast checks, and is a clear indicator of the status of the content.